Newcastle Circus Arts Complaints, Whistleblowing, and Code of Conduct Breaches Procedures

 -

-If the breach involves a director or senior management, it should be escalated to the Board of Directors.
+If the breach involves a director or senior management, it should be escalated to the neutral parties contacts or higher public authority.

 -

-The issue will be assessed by the Disciplinary Officer, who will determine if an investigation is required.
+The issue will be assessed by the contacted authority, who will determine if an investigation is required.

 -